Dangers of the Construction Industry: The Most Common Accidents

 Falls from height remain one of the most common injury types.
 Naturally construction workers need to work at great heights, however, a number of employers fail to provide proper safety equipment resulting in serious injury.

 Slips and falls are also exceptionally common due to the nature of the industry.
 However, with many hazards present on a construction site, there are a number of factors that could result in injury from a slip, trip or fall.

 Misuse of equipment can also play a factor in workers suffering injuries, with many workers failing to have proper health and safety equipment or proper training when using machinery resulting in an injury.

 Regardless of your injury or if it occurred on a construction site, our team of personal injury lawyers can help.
 An employer has a duty of care to all employers to make sure they are trained and have the proper health and safety procedures in place to ensure safety in the workplace.
 If you are injured in the workplace as a result of negligence or a failure in duty of care, contact us today using our online contact form.

 « More Than 2000 Road Traffic Offences During Road Safety Week

-The Most Common Office Injuries: Reasons to be Careful in Your Workplace in 2016 »
+The Most Common Office Injuries: Reasons to be Careful in Your Workplace »